beginaid/EternityII/README.md

 This is the solver of pseudo EternityII.
 The comments in the codes are written in Japanese.

 # Description
-In this system, we considered EternityII as more simple one, and call it "Pseudo EternityII".
+In this system, we considered EternityII as simpler one, and call it "Pseudo EternityII".
 Originally, EternityII is a puzzle competition which was released on 28 July 2007.
-Tow million dollars are put on the puzzle, but noone can solve the puzzle.
-EternityII puzzle is an "edge-matching puzzle" which includes 256 square puzzle pieces and place them into a 16 by 16 grid.
+Tow million dollars are put on the puzzle, but no one can solve the puzzle.
+EternityII puzzle is an "edge-matching puzzle" which includes 256 square puzzle pieces and places them into a 16 by 16 grid.
 Then players must match adjacent edges.
-This puzzle is too difficult and time consuming to solve with laptop.
+This puzzle is too difficult and time-consuming to solve with a laptop.
 Therefore, I introduced the easier version named Pseudo EternityII.
 The requirements of Pseudo EternityII are listed below.

 <br>

 - The grid size is controllable.
-- The kind of inner color are controllable.
+- The kinds of inner colors are controllable.
 - The pieces cannot be rotated.
-- The middle piece is placed from the brginning.
+- The middle piece is placed from the beginning.

 <br>

-In addidion, to make the puzzle simpler, the grid size is set as odd number.
-This is becuase if the grid size is odd number, the middle piece is defined uniquely.
+In addition, to make the puzzle simpler, the grid size is set as an odd number.
+This is because if the grid size is an odd number, the middle piece is defined uniquely.

 <br>